 Tanya to be exact) means farm.
 The name of farm management system sounded like a sophisticated product, too.
 So we agreed to called this software as farmer's journal, where we can also keep notes here and there of our farming activities too.

 We built the first version of Tania using PHP.
 But this language cannot handle connectivity to IoT devices.
 Today, Tania is standing strong on Go lang and VueJS, and licensed under Apache 2.0.

-We want to provide the opportunity for anyone to do precision farming and utilise environmentally sustainable practices to meet the necessities of urban settings.
+We want to provide the opportunity for anyone to farming precisely and utilise environmentally sustainable practices to meet the necessities of the growing population.